lra/mackup/README.md

 `mackup uninstall`

-Revert any synced config file to its original state, and delete the Mackup folder in Dropbox.
-This will revert your system at pre-Mackup state.
+Copy back any synced config file to its original place.

 `mackup list`